If you think there are no nice, affordable housing opportunities for people with disabilities, it may be that you haven’t made enough phone calls yet.

 Affordable Housing Online

 Here’s where you can Go to Affordable Housing Apartment Lists to search.
-This list is very comprehensive, but some of the places are mislabeled.
-Type in different zip codes, cities or counties to see surrounding areas.
-You can find zip codes in your area by checking this zipcode radius tool.
+This page is fantastic, but the search results can be a bit wonky in some areas.
+You can find zip codes in your surrounding area by checking this zipcode radius tool.

 USDA has apartments available for people who are low-income and wish to live in rural areas.
-Readers report that some (but not all) are nice, safe, clean, and affordable.
 Here’s where you can find a map of USDA apartments.
 Or you can go to this Search by Zipcode page.
 Tip: If you type in just the first three numbers of your zipcode and you will be shown more opportunities in surrounding areas.
-You can also read Pansy’s story of living in USDA Housing

 Volunteers of America